Search Graduate Programs

 The Graduate Department of Pharmaceutical Sciences at the Leslie Dan Faculty of Pharmacy offers students in the physical, biological, clinical, health, and social sciences a challenging and rewarding research-intensive program leading to the Master of Science (MSc) degree.
 The result is an educational program that encourages multidisciplinary approaches to problem-solving and collaboration between students and faculty members.
 Graduate students are immersed in a challenging program that equips them with new ways of thinking and provides them with multiple tools to solve…

-Part-Time, Full-Time Presentation (Colloquium / Conference / Poster), Master's Thesis
+Full-Time, Part-Time Master's Thesis, Presentation (Colloquium / Conference / Poster), Residency On Campus

 Pharmaceutical Sciences: Pharmaceutical Sciences MSc, PhD Courses